Counting Houses of Pareto Optimal Matchings in the House Allocation Problem: Complexity of reachability

 Problem~\ref{prb:DER} is polynomially solvable, seen as follows: let $M$ be a matrix and $E$ be a set of $m$ elements occurring in the matrix.
 We define $F:= B \setminus E$, then $E$ is exactly reachable if and only if $F$ is avoidable, which can be checked in polynomial time by Corollary~\ref{thm:unavoidablecompl}.

 We start with a brief and informal explanation of the class \#P. A detailed introduction is given by Arora and Barak~\cite{arora2009computational}.

 Informally \#P is a class of counting problems.
-Counting problems get an object and count some other objects satisfying some condition.
+In counting problems an object is given and the task is to count some other objects satisfying some condition.
 The only restriction is that the size of the binary representation of the number of objects counted is polynomial in the input.
 But this is given in all that follows, because we have exponential upper bounds on the number of objects to be counted.

 Famous examples of \#P-complete problems are: \begin{itemize} \item How many variable assignments does a given boolean formula satisfy? \item How many perfect matchings does a given bipartite graph have? \end{itemize}